WinnerKID/CLI-Pomodoro-Timer/README.md

 <p>This is a simple script that allows users to enter 3 inputs, first timer, second timer, and number of repeats.
 Everytime the timer finishes, it'll play a ring sound.
 This program works for linux systems only.</p>
 <b></b>
-<p>Link to alternative timer for other OS https://github.com/WinnerKID/Pomotimer </p>

 ---